Multi-Task Learning for Metal Alloy Property Prediction: An Empirical Study of Negative Transfer and Mitigation Strategies: Conclusion

+\textbf{RQ2 (The Stress Test):} Extreme data imbalance (65:1) compounds functional mismatch to produce severe negative transfer.
+The majority task dominates the shared backbone, leaving minority tasks to fit their different functional forms using mismatched representations.
+This manifests as a 16.6\% drop in hardness $R^2$ under standard MTL.
+However, gradient conflict mitigation techniques---particularly PCGrad (+12.4\%) and LDS+GradNorm---can substantially recover performance, confirming that the imbalance is addressable with appropriate optimization strategies.

+\textbf{RQ3 (The Utility):} Despite regression degradation, MTL provides practical utility for classification/screening tasks.
+The 17\% improvement in amorphous-forming ability recall means fewer promising candidates are missed during high-throughput screening.
+The cross-entropy loss scales logarithmically and naturally bounds gradients, making classification robust to the same imbalance that destabilizes regression.

-These findings provide important guidelines for practitioners in materials informatics: \begin{itemize} \item Use independent models when precise property prediction is required \item Use MTL for classification/screening tasks where improved recall is valuable \item Validate MTL assumptions empirically rather than assuming positive transfer \item Consider data imbalance as a primary factor in MTL effectiveness \end{itemize}
+Based on these findings, we offer preliminary guidelines for practitioners working with similar datasets: \begin{itemize} \item Use independent models when precise property prediction is required for material characterization \item Use MTL for classification/screening tasks where improved recall is valuable for discovery \item Validate MTL assumptions empirically rather than assuming positive transfer from shared physics \item Apply PCGrad when maximizing minority-task performance is the priority \item Use LDS+GradNorm when balanced multi-task performance is desired \item Do not assume combining mitigation techniques yields additive benefits \end{itemize}

-Future work should investigate gradient balancing methods, curriculum learning approaches, and soft parameter sharing architectures to potentially unlock the benefits of MTL even when tasks are weakly related.
-Additionally, expanding this analysis to other material systems and property combinations will help establish when MTL is truly beneficial in materials discovery.

-Our work contributes to a more nuanced understanding of multi-task learning in materials science, moving beyond the assumption that ``more data is always better'' to recognize that \textit{how} tasks are combined matters as much as the data itself.
-By providing both positive and negative results with rigorous statistical analysis, we hope to help researchers make more informed decisions about when to apply MTL in their materials discovery pipelines.
+We hypothesize---but do not validate---that organizing properties by physical mechanism (electronic, mechanical, thermodynamic) may predict MTL compatibility: within-mechanism property pairs may benefit from joint learning, while cross-mechanism combinations require explicit validation.
+However, our derived property experiment demonstrates that shared physics alone is insufficient---auxiliary tasks must provide informationally independent supervision.
+Testing this refined hypothesis with independently measured within-mechanism property pairs remains an important direction for future work.

+We emphasize that our results are specific to the AI-Hub Korea metal alloy dataset and the three properties studied.
+Recent contradictory findings in the literature---where MTL improved rather than degraded performance on different material systems---underscore that our observations may not generalize broadly.
+We present this work as an empirical case study documenting conditions under which MTL can fail, rather than as universal principles.
+The key contribution is not the specific numerical results, but the demonstration that \textit{when} to use MTL matters as much as \textit{how}---a nuance often overlooked in materials informatics, where ``more data'' is frequently assumed to be universally beneficial.